 In California, for example, a TSA agent may simply confiscate your weed unless there is a large amount of weed involved.

-What Does Weed Look Like on an Airport Scanner?
+What Weed Looks Like on an Airport Scanner

 Airport scanners can detect weed, though not in the way you might think so.